Are you easy to do business with?

 Thriving in The Convenience Revolution

-As Shep Hyken outlines in his book, The Convenience Revolution, to thrive today you need to make it easy for your customers to do business with you.
+To thrive in The Convenience Revolution, you need to make it easy for your customers to do business with you.

 So it’s offering a convenient customer experience – not your product or price – that has to dictate the way you sell.